 If after making a request, notes are not available or are not uploaded within two weeks of registering on the portal, please reach out to as.notetaking@utoronto.ca so we may assist you.
-We can reach out to request another announcement be made in your class or remind a note-taker to continue uploading notes if they have stopped appearing on the portal.
+We can reach out to request another announcement be made in your class or remind a notetaker to continue uploading notes if they have stopped appearing on the portal.
+Your Accessibility Advisor may also be able to work with you to identify or recommend alternative resources.